mahautlatinis/ft_irc/README.md

 - `JOIN #channel`

+### Join multiples channels

+- `JOIN #channel1,#channel2,#channel3`

-Channel names with & are not supported properly here.
+Channel names with & are supported but we did not implement the full features.

 #### Kick a user from a channel (part by force from a channel)